Helping Northeast Florida Organizations Thrive with Lean Thinking

 A. Move card from Selection to Active (Approved) column and assign for implementation by initialing and circling “approved.”
 The Sponsor should add written notes on the back of the card should document the plan and actions required for implementation.

 B. Move card from Selection to Parking Lot (Approved).
 These cards include approved improvement ideas, but due to project prioritization, current resources, and/or WIP limits, their implementation postponed to a later date.
 The Sponsor must state the reason for postponement on the back of each card and speak with the Team Member about the decision.
+This will ensure that there is a clear structure for monitoring the system

 C. Write reasoning for rejecting idea on the back of card and return the card to the Team Member.
 The Sponsor should thank the Team Member for the submission and articulate why it was rejected.